Yohanna/Remy/README.md

 1. `npm install` To install all the dependencies from `package.json`.
 2. `npm start` to run the server.

-#### To edit the API specs in Swagger Editor
+#### To edit the API specs in Swagger Editor TODO, doesn't work
-* `npm run edit-api` to open Swagger Editor in a browsr menu.
+* `swagger project edit` to open Swagger Editor in the browser.
 Make sure the server is running as well in a separate terminal window.

 #### To print extra debuging info
 * Run `npm run debug`